pcaversaccio/xdeployer/README.md

 The contract creation transaction is displayed on Etherscan (or any other block explorer) as a so-called _internal transaction_.
 An internal transaction is an action that is occurring within, or between, one or multiple smart contracts.
 In other words, it is initiated inside the code itself, rather than externally, from a wallet address controlled by a human.
 For more details on why it works this way, see [here](#how-it-works).

 > **Warning**<br>
 > Solidity version [`0.8.20`](https://github.com/ethereum/solidity/releases/tag/v0.8.20) introduced support for the new opcode [`PUSH0`](https://eips.ethereum.org/EIPS/eip-3855), which was added as part of the [Shanghai hard fork](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/shanghai.md).
-Prior to running a deployment, please verify that _all_ targeted EVM networks support the `PUSH0` opcode.
+Prior to running a deployment with a `0.8.20`-compiled bytecode (using the EVM version `shanghai`), please verify that _all_ targeted EVM networks support the `PUSH0` opcode.
 Otherwise, a deployment attempt on an EVM chain without `PUSH0` support may result in deployment or runtime failure(s).

 ## Usage